-- 36. Guided by the WFP Strategic Results, and taking into account local context and priorities, WFP will contribute to relevant national SDG targets through a set of outcomes both strategic and operational related to each WFP Strategic Result. - 37.
-In defining outcomes of both types, WFP adheres to the United Nations Development Group (UNDG) definition of an outcome: "The intended or achieved short-term and medium-term effects of an intervention's outputs, usually requiring the collective effort of partners.
-Outcomes represent changes in development conditions which occur between the completion of outputs and the achievement of impact."
-Strategic outcomes are medium-term effects, while operational outcomes are short-term effects. - 38.
-A strategic outcome makes a substantive contribution towards achievement of selected national priorities for development; directly contributes to a goal or target that is implied or established in a country's national plan or agreed to in a regional framework; and facilitates progress towards the SDGs, particularly SDGs 2 and 17.
+- 43. Guided by the WFP Strategic Results, and taking into account local context and priorities, WFP will contribute to relevant national SDG targets through a set of strategic outcomes related to each WFP Strategic Result. - 44.
+WFP adheres to the definition of an outcome adopted by the United Nations Office for the Coordination of Humanitarian Affairs: "The intended or achieved short-term and medium-term effects of an intervention's outputs, usually requiring the collective effort of partners.
+Outcomes represent changes in humanitarian conditions which occur between the completion of outputs and the achievement of impact."
+WFP Strategic Outcomes describe the short to medium-term effects that contribute to the achievement of national SDG targets and WFP Strategic Results.
+WFP Strategic Outcomes describe the people who will benefit (SDG2) or entities (SDG17), the geographic scope, the result that is sought, and the foreseen timeframe of the programme intervention.
+Formulated at the country level, WFP's Strategic Outcomes are aligned with standardized strategic outcome categories included in the Corporate Results Framework. - 45.
+WFP strategic outcomes are jointly developed with national partners.
+They specify who is targeted by the effect of WFP's activities and outputs, where they are, what effect is sought and within what timeframe (when).
+WFP's strategic outcomes are formulated at the country level and make a substantive contribution to meeting humanitarian needs and achieving national priorities; reflect the goal or the target implied or established in a country's national plan and regional framework to which WFP's assistance contributes; and identify the target populations, institutions and systems to be supported.
 WFP and partners contribute to strategic outcomes through the outputs of their activities.
-Strategic outcomes are typically included in United Nations strategic planning frameworks in a country and/or articulated through national plans, including zero hunger, development and humanitarian plans.
+Strategic outcomes are typically included in United Nations strategic planning frameworks and humanitarian response plans in a country and/or articulated through national plans, including zero hunger, development and humanitarian plans.
 Attribution of results at the strategic outcome level is typically collective, combining contributions from WFP and various governmental and non-governmental actors.
-The planning horizon for strategic outcomes should correspond to the time frame of the CSP typically five years. - 39.
+The planning horizon for strategic outcomes should correspond to the time frame of the CSP typically five years. - 46.
 Because strategic outcomes reflect the specific situation and dynamics of a country, their wording needs to be appropriate to the national context, resonate with national and subnational actors and show clear alignment with national priorities and goals.
-Individual strategic outcomes vary from country to country in pitch and formulation, but they all show a clear link to the achievement of a national SDG target, and hence also a WFP Strategic Result. - 40.
-To be truly valuable, strategic outcome statements must be sufficiently consistent with the terminology, mindsets and policy environment of the specific country to foster consensus among the government and other main stakeholders during the country strategic planning process.
+Individual strategic outcomes vary from country to country in pitch and formulation, but they all show a clear link to the achievement of a national SDG target, and hence also a WFP Strategic Result.
+To be truly valuable, strategic outcome statements must be sufficiently consistent with the terminology, mind-sets and policy environment of the specific country to foster consensus among the government and other main stakeholders during the country strategic planning process.
 Cooperation on the prioritization and framing of results statements also helps to build consensus and joint ownership.
-WFP's strategic outcomes are formulated at the country level and focus on local needs and priorities; reflect the results to which WFP's assistance contributes; and identify the target populations, institutions and systems to be supported. - 41.
-A central feature of CSPs is that each strategic outcome is tied to only one higher-level result a WFP Strategic Result/SDG target or Strategic Objective.
-To maintain focus and coherence, there should be relatively few strategic outcomes.
-In cases of ambiguity, a strategic outcome may need to be reformulated or divided into two separate results statements to maintain the identifiable link between cause and effect.